 Author, A. Author, R ion year, mont h day).
 Title of art odical, volume numl You need to list by the volume number i ular volume.
-If each l, volume we begins with page 1, then you should list the tide (Edition) olisher.
-Author, A. A Year of publication).
-Title of work: Capital letter also Do not in Ode the location of the publisher in the citation.
+If each l, volume we begins with page 1, then you should list the number (issue nber), pages.